All Episodes

 Look at me.

-You come out of high school, you go to work for Ford or Christopher General Motors on the line, you um you the basically only job you can get because all you've got's a high school diploma, and that's America as they see it.
+Basically, the only job you can get because all you've got is a high school diploma, and that's America, as they see it.

-The Democrats look out across this country and see teams of incompetent people, teams of inept people who need guidance, assistance, uh taken care of, and all of that.
+The Democrats look out across this country and see teams of incompetent people, teams of inept people who need guidance, assistance, taken care of, and all of that.

 So you work on the line for 30 years, then you quit, and you get your pension and your health care for the rest of your life, and that's America.